 The EU's use of conditionality with regard to Human Rights and democracy increased significantly in the context of the Central and Eastern enlargement.
 In ex-communist countries, strengthening democracy was a priority in order to ensure stability throughout the continent.
-In order to give incentives to Eastern countries to fully devote themselves to
+In order to give incentives to Eastern countries to fully devote themselves to democratisation processes, the EU decided that the Programme of Community aid to the countries of Central and Eastern Europe (PHARE) was provided only after countries had achieved progress in democratic transition.12

-• What is the Programme of Community aid to the countries of Central and Eastern Europe (PHARE)?
+What is the Programme of Community aid to the countries of Central and Eastern Europe (PHARE)?13